LOG-IC® Frequently Asked Questions (FAQs)

 What are temperature bins?

-Temperature bins are depicted in CertiScan graphs as colored blocks.
-Tags record temperature every minute and place the temperature readings into a temperature bin.
+Temperature bins are depicted in CertiScan® graphs as colored blocks.
+Loggers record temperature every minute and place the temperature readings into a temperature bin.
 Temperature bins are preset and are not programmable.
-Tags have the capability to store up to 16 million temperature readings in every temperature bin.
+Loggers have the capability to store up to 16 million temperature readings in every temperature bin.
 Temperature bins do not store the same information as data points on a temperature curve graph.
-LOG-IC is the only data logger that has this added feature.
+Log-ic 360™ is the only data logger that has this added feature.

 What is the significance of a temperature bin?